-- A cohort experience unlike any in the nation.
-Honors students participate in the program together, experiencing a built-in support network of students and faculty to promote community and collaboration.
+- A unique experience unlike any in the nation.
+Honors students will experience a built-in support network of students and faculty to promote community and collaboration.

-- Combined service learning and study away experiences in which you will find ways to serve and explore other communities.
+- Community engagement experiences in which you will find ways to serve and explore other communities.

-- The opportunity to create a scholarship project showcasing your individual passions, and the opportunity to present your work at local, regional or national conferences.
+- The opportunity to create a collaborative project showcasing your passions, and the opportunity to present your work at local, regional or national conferences.

-- Dedicated advisors to help you develop clear pathways to degree completion and/or a successful transfer to a four-year institution.
+- A dedicated advisor to help you develop clear pathways to degree completion and/or a successful transfer to a four-year institution.

 - A competitive edge for transfer and employment applications upon completion.

-- Incoming freshmen who have a either a 3.5 Cumulative GPA, a 1160 SAT score, or a 24 Composite ACT score are encouraged to apply.
+- Incoming freshmen who have a either a 3.5 Cumulative GPA, or 1160 SAT score, or a 24 Composite ACT score are encouraged to apply.

-- Complete and submit the online program application by February 1, 2017.
+- Complete and submit the online program application.

 Proud members of the National Collegiate Honors Council.